wsxiaolin/plweb2/README.md

 # Physics-Lab-Web v2

 This project is the new version of [Physics-Lab-Web](https://plweb.turtlesim.com), a web application for [Physics Lab AR](https://turtlesim.com/products/physics-lab/index-cn.html) (Chen, J. & Zhao, L. (2017)).
-It only provides basic community support and **DOES NOT CONTAIN EXPERIMENT FUNCTIONS**.
+It only provides basic community support and DOES NOT CONTAIN EXPERIMENT-RELATED FUNCTIONS.

+This project is just migrated from the old repository, there are some small problems, such as: components not imported, paths not written correctly, etc.

+And most importantly, we sincerely thanks to the previous contributors: Arenfelle, sfls-huangzeyuan, and other warm-hearted people who help us fin many bugs in the physicslab's community.

 - technologies used: vue3, typescript, vite, [richtext render based on c++ wasm](https://github.com/GoodenoughPhysicsLab/pltxt2htm)
 - other development tools: